Skip to main content

 Open

 In USAID's letter responding to our report, USAID concurred with this recommendation and identified plans to address it.
 USAID developed a "Microenterprise and Livelihoods" key issue in its Operational Plans to enable missions and bureaus to better track spending on the very poor, as well as created a new indicator to enable missions and bureaus to better count very poor beneficiaries.
 However, in its Fiscal Year 2021 MSME Results Report, USAID noted that work remains to be done to further educate USAID operating units and implementing partners on changed definitions and practices in regards to reporting, including on the very poor.
+In its Fiscal Year 2022 MSME Results Report--the most current report as of August 2024--USAID stated that it will be updating standards, tools, and monitoring to identify and report activities that benefit the very poor.
 We will continue to monitor USAID's implementation of this recommendation.

 U.S. Agency for International Development The USAID Administrator should direct the Private Sector Engagement Hub or other appropriate entity to establish a definition for enterprises owned, managed, and controlled by women in order to develop a process that provides reasonable assurance of compliance with the WEEE Act's requirements for targeting assistance to small and medium-sized enterprises owned, managed, and controlled by women.
 (Recommendation 3)